BenKnisley/PyTetris/README.md

 The game uses PyGtk for the UI, and has no other dependencies.
-Code is not fully documented, but is pretty strait forward.
+Code is not fully documented, but is pretty straight forward.
 There are no tests.
 This project is unlikely to get any more development.

 ## Usage